Traveling Waves for Nonlocal Derivative Nonlinear Schr\"odinger Equations: A Variational Characterization: Abstract

 \section{Abstract}

-We establish several existence results for traveling-wave solutions of the nonlocal derivative nonlinear Schr\"odinger equation by means of the Nehari manifold technique and the concentration–compactness lemma.
-We study associated minimization problems in the subcritical and critical cases and prove the existence of at least one minimizer in each case.
-In the critical case, we additionally obtain explicit solitary-wave solutions for a family of parameters.
+We establish several existence results for traveling-wave solutions of the nonlocal derivative nonlinear Schr\"odinger equation with general coefficients by variational methods.
+We study associated minimization problems in the subcritical and critical cases and prove the existence of a minimizer in each case.
 Finally, we derive Pohozaev-type identities and use them to establish corresponding nonexistence results.